torichiestefven/begginer-python/README.md

   - Draw android logo using Turtle Python (File name : android)
   - Draw doraemon using Turtle Pyton (File name : Doraemon)
   - Make Words become upside down, Example, Input : Hello, Output : olleH (File Name : Balik Kata)
+  - Password Game, In this game, you must guess the program password, which is random generate, and the password have 10 digit of number (File Name : Tebak Password)